Building YOUR career in collaborative science:

 Presenter: Ellen Dobson, PhD, GCDF

-Does the idea of suddenly being responsible for building, leading, and managing a research team feel a bit overwhelming… maybe a little scary?
+• Does the idea of suddenly being responsible for building, leading, and managing a research team feel a bit overwhelming… maybe a little scary?

 How will you implement the vision you’ve laid out on Day 1?

-Most science today is done in teams, yet most of us received very little (if any!) training in how to set up and lead a team.
+Most science today is done in teams, yet the majority of us received very little (if any!) training in how to set up and lead a team.
 In this session, you’ll learn how to adapt research from The Science of Team Science to implement strategies, practices and tools for leading collaborative science… now and into future interdisciplinary collaborations!

 On Day 2, you’ll dive into:

-Envisioning what Team Science will look like for me: What kind of collaborative projects will I need to achieve my research vision?
+• Envisioning what Team Science will look like for me: What kind of collaborative projects will I need to achieve my research vision?
 What kind of team will I need to build?

-Being a successful collaborator: What are the essential skills and practices of scientists who excel at collaboration?
+• Being a successful collaborator: What are the essential skills and practices of scientists who excel at collaboration?
 And how do I scale those skills as my research program grows?

-Building research support systems that facilitate your work: Without robust systems to support your work, you can end up spending all your time managing the project instead of doing the science you love.
+• Building research support systems that facilitate your work: Without robust systems to support your work, you can end up spending all your time managing the project instead of doing the science you love.
 What kinds of systems do you need to be as efficient and effective as possible?

-At the end of Day 2, you’ll be able to craft a Team Science strategy that helps you achieve the vision you laid out on Day 1!
+By the end of Day 2, you’ll be able to craft a Team Science strategy that helps you achieve the vision you laid out on Day 1!
 You’ll have tangible, accessible skills, practices, and tools that you can implement to make your transition from post-doc to superstar scientist easier and more fun.

 Presenter: Betsy Rolland, PhD MLIS MPH ACC

-Ever felt like you didn’t quite know how to get your message across?
+• Ever felt like you didn’t quite know how to get your message across?
 Panicked at the thought of presenting to people outside your discipline?
 You’re not alone!

 Group meetings, thesis defense, manuscripts, conference presentations…today’s graduate and advanced scientific training generally only teach early-career scientists how to communicate professionally with other researchers in their field of study.